Join us at Western States Center’s 36th AMP (Activists Mobilizing for Power) conference!

 9:00-10:00 am: Conference welcomeand opening plenary “What Time is it on the Clock of Authoritarianism” featuring pro-democracy movement leaders

-5:00-7:00 pm: Film screening followed by Q&A with the filmmakers (limited capacity with hosted appetizers)
+5:00-7:00 pm: Screening of Homegrown followed by Q&A with the filmmakers (limited capacity with hosted appetizers)

 9:00-10:00 am: Keynote address by Vanessa Priya Daniel, author of Unrig the Game: What Women of Color Can Teach Everyone About Winning